 The Certified Asset Management Assessor Certificate is obtained by successfully completing an online exam and professional profile.

-From Wednesday 17 June 2020, greater freedom has been granted to potential CAMA Exam participants with the announcement of the Remote Proctoring Solution.
-This will allow participants to undertake the CAMA Exam anywhere around the globe, with no face to face element required.
+From Wednesday 17 June 2020, greater freedom has been granted to potential CAMA Exam participants with the announcement of the Remote Proctoring Solution, allowing participants to undertake the CAMA Exam anywhere around the globe, with no face to face element required.

-The exam is a two hour closed book exam, with around around 110 multiple choice questions.
-The exam is currently available in English, Japanese, Spanish and Portuguese with additional language versions currently in preparation.
-ISO spelling conventions are used.
+The exam is a two hour closed book exam, with 110 multiple choice questions.
+The exam is available in English, Japanese, Spanish, French and Portuguese with additional language versions currently in preparation.

 What is the professional profile for?